LBNL-UCB-STI/beam/docs/protocols.rst

 .. image:: _static/uml/ProtocolVehicleReservation.png

-1. PersonAgent sends ReservationRequest to the BeamVehicle.
+1. PersonAgent sends ReservationRequest to the Driver.
 2. The BeamVehicle forwards the reservation request to the Driver of the vehicle.
 The driver is responsible for managing the schedule and accepting/rejecting reservations from customers.
 3. The Driver sends a ReservationConfirmation directly to the PersonAgent.
 4. When the BeamVehicle makes it to the confirmed stop for boarding, the Driver sends a BoardingNotice to the PersonAgent.